-Gina Joy Carano was born under a tornado warning in Dallas, Texas to parents Glenn and Dana Carano.
+Gina Joy Carano was born under a tornado warning in Dallas, Texas, to parents Dana (Cason) and Glenn Carano.
 Her father played for the Super Bowl Champion Dallas Cowboys as a backup quarterback for Roger Staubach and Danny White from 1977-1983.
-In 1984 he was the starting quarterback for the USFL Pittsburgh Maulers.
-Gina's parents divorced when she was a child but her father remained involved in her upbringing and is her biggest fan.
-She has stated that her family has a "small percentage" of Italian ancestry.
+In 1984, he was the starting quarterback for the USFL Pittsburgh Maulers.
+Gina's parents divorced when she was a child, but her father remained involved in her upbringing, and is her biggest fan.
+Gina has stated that she has a "small percentage" of Italian ancestry (Gina's paternal grandfather was of three quarters Italian descent).
+Gina's other roots include English, Scottish, Dutch, German, and remote Mohawk Native American ancestry (from the 1600s).
 The middle child of three close-knit girls -- Casey being a year older and Christie, the youngest -- Gina is their self-proclaimed bodyguard and highly protective of them.
 All three girls were star athletes in high school.
 Growing up in Las Vegas, Gina -- a natural born athlete and rambunctious tomboy -- studied gymnastics, jazz, tap, ballet, rode horses, whooped up on her male cousins for fun at family gatherings, and wrestled and played football with the neighborhood boys.

 At the age of 21 Gina began training in Muay Thai, a form of Kickboxing, with Master Toddy at the suggestion of then boyfriend Kevin Ross.
 In pursuit of a life-changing experience, he ended up at a local Las Vegas Muay Thai Gym and she tagged along.
 A trainer approached her telling her point blank that she was fat and needed to lose weight -- She weighed around 175 lbs. and had no direction at that point in her life.
 She began training and became addicted.
 Master Toddy saw potential in the way Gina handled herself.
 She took naturally to fighting with strong punches, deadly elbows and knees, a impressive overhand right and rib-cracking hard kicks.
 Immersing herself completely in the sport, she advanced quickly.
 Months later she found herself in a "fight club" situation where she took on any female fighter plopped down in front of her.
 Since then she hasn't looked back.